Biostatistics for Evidence Based Practice

 Culminating experience in which one of three foci are selected: (1) integration of research findings into practice with evaluation of client system outcomes; or (2) evaluation of current nursing practice through examination of relevant client system clinical outcomes; or (3) description of new knowledge with potential for enhancing nursing practice.

-Please click here to view the Fall 2012 Semester curriculum.
+Please click here to view the Semester Schema.